jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 ### Display Computer

 On the display computer bring up the Big Screen Display page.
-This will display the welcome page, the scoreboard and the playoff brackets as needed.
+This will display the welcome page, the scoreboard and the head to head brackets as needed.
 This page is controlled by the Remote Control Page found under administration. **Important note**: Do not close the background window that launched the fullscreen window.
 This background window actually controls the fullscreen window.
 Note that when the scoreboard comes up the All Teams column will be blank until any scores are entered.
 Once the page comes up , use F11 to make the web page go full screen without the address bar and title bar

 ### Performance score entry